 “Planting Giant Sequoia Seedlings – A Rare Opportunity “

-WildPlaces offers this opportunity again this year through a partnership with Otis College.
-WildPlaces will plant the seedlings in the spring at the southern Sierra at Trail of 100 Giants in the Giant Sequoia National Monument from where they came and will care for the seedlings for two summers.
+For 2019-20 WildPlaces will plant the seedlings in the spring in the southern Sierra Nevada at the iconic Trail of 100 Giants in the Giant Sequoia National Monument/Sequoia national Forest from where they came and will care for the seedlings for two summers.

 Otis Community has germinated and grown 100 Giant Sequoia seedlings from seeds from the Giant Sequoia National Monument and will now hand these trees over to WildPlaces for planting at the Trail of 100 Giants.
 The seedlings have been raised on campus for a full year.